This guide describes how to troubleshoot configuration issues for a Google Cloud external HTTP(S) load balancer.

 Requests fail with a 404 error

-Ensure that the underlying serverless resource (such as an App Engine, Cloud Functions, or Cloud Run (fully managed) service) is still running.
+Ensure that the underlying serverless resource (such as an App Engine, Cloud Functions, or Cloud Run service) is still running.
 If the serverless resource is deleted but the serverless NEG still exists, the external HTTP(S) load balancer will continue to attempt to route requests to the non-existence service.
 This results in a 404 response.

 In general, an external HTTP(S) load balancer cannot detect if the underlying serverless resource is working as expected.
-This means that if your service in one region is returning errors but the overall Cloud Run (fully managed), Cloud Functions, or App Engine infrastructure in that region is operating normally, your external HTTP(S) load balancer will not automatically direct traffic away to other regions.
+This means that if your service in one region is returning errors but the overall Cloud Run, Cloud Functions, or App Engine infrastructure in that region is operating normally, your external HTTP(S) load balancer will not automatically direct traffic away to other regions.
 Make sure you thoroughly test new versions of your services before routing user traffic to them.